 The native burr oak is a magnificent shade tree growing 60 – 80 feet tall.
 The size and stature of this tree make it a great candidate for large open spaces.
 The acorns are covered with a burr, giving them a unique fringed appearance.
 Burr oak trees prefer full sun and are adaptable to a wide range of soil conditions.

-Eastern redcedar is an excellent choice for a screen, hedge or single specimen.
-It tolerates extreme climactic conditions and a variety of soil conditions, but must have full sun.
-It has dark green needles and grows 20 – 35 feet tall by 6 – 8 feet wide.
-This native shrub produces deep blue berries in the winter that are an important food source for birds.
+Eastern red cedar is an excellent choice for a screen, hedge or single specimen.
+Deer resistant and tolerant of poor soil, salt, wind and drought once established, it thrives in full sun.
+It has dark green needles and grows 15 – 25 feet tall by 6 – 8 feet wide.
+This native pyramidal shrub produces deep blue berries in the winter that are an important food source for birds.

 Korean Spice Viburnum